tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that in the confirm prompt, `{cadAmount}` is a kind of variable that will be filled out with the value given by the user.

 You have defined all the configurations needed to test your bot.
-Ensure that all the students reached this point before continuing.
+Ensure that all students have reached this point before continuing.
 Highlight the following:

-* Now it is time to see the bot in action!
+* Now, it's time to see the bot in action!
 First, you need to build your bot by clicking on the "Build" button at the upper right corner and confirming the build option on the pop-up window.

   ![Building the bot for testing](Images/amazon-lex-build-bot.gif)

 * The building process takes a couple of minutes.
-Once the process finished, you will see a confirmation message, and the "Test bot" window will appear.
+Once that's finished, you will see a confirmation message, and the "Test bot" window will appear.

   ![Bot building confirmation](Images/amazon-lex-bot-build-success.png)

 * To test your bot, you can close the confirmation message.
-Start testing your boot using the first sample utterance.
+Start testing your bot using the first sample utterance.

   ![Testing the Amazon Lex bot](Images/amazon-lex-testing-bot.gif)

-* When the bot is tested, the date of birth can be given on any format (e.g., `12/16/1978`, `16/12/1978`, `Dec 16, 1978`), using the `AMAZON.DATE` slot type will transform the date automatically to the `YYYY-mm-dd` format, as can be seen on the demo gif file below.
+* When the bot is tested, the date of birth can be given in any format (e.g., `12/16/1978`, `16/12/1978`, `Dec 16, 1978`).
+Using the `AMAZON.DATE` slot type will transform the date automatically to the `YYYY-mm-dd` format, as can be seen on the demo gif file below.

-* Be aware that currently Amazon Lex only supports US English.
+* Be aware that currently, Amazon Lex only supports US English.
 Hence, date transformations for birthdays like June 5, 1980, typed in a numerical format like 5/6/78, as in Canadian English or Spanish, will be transformed to `1980-05-06` (May 6, 1980).

 Explain to students that at this time, the bot has no business rules logic attached, that is why the final message the bot sends after fulfilling all the slots is a kind of non-friendly confirmation message.
 We will improve this by adding an Amazon Lambda function to the bot later Today.